 - Know where the local stores are near the dorm for last minute forgotten items and don’t forget to ask for a college student discount!

 - Plan for weather during moving.
-Bring lots of water bottles for places that get hot and tarps for places where it rains.
+Bring lots of water if it'll be hot and tarps if the forecast calls for rain.

 - Get to the dorms as soon as you can on Arrival Day.
-Parking for unloading can get messy.
+Parking can get messy.

 - Bring snacks to help you power through the move.

 - Accept your family’s help to move in and arrange the room.
-This will give you more time to say goodbyes and to attend Welcome Week events.
+This will give you more time to say goodbye and to attend Welcome Week events.

 - Pack as light as possible, but know your situation.
 If you’re at a rural school without a car, you’ll want to bring all the small items you can think of.
-If you’re at a school in the city or have a car, you can pick things up as needed.
+If you’re at a school in the city, close to your parents, or have a car, it'll be easier to pick things up as needed.